EOSC-Life will be offering a variety of trainings for the benefit of our project participants, as well as the research community as a whole.

 This webinar was part of the CORBEL/EOSC-Life Webinar Series on Engaging your Community through Events & Training.

 Learn how to compose and execute repeatable and reproducible modelling workflow with FATES for improving climate models.
-This course is supported and funded by the Galaxy Training Network, EOSC-Nordic and EOSC-Life.
+This course was supported and funded by the Galaxy Training Network, EOSC-Nordic, and EOSC-Life.